chris-mignon/BMI-Tracker-/Practices.md

      alt=""
      style="float: left; margin-right: 10px;" />

-after adding the shared preferences the state of the app is stved after quiting and reopening the app as shown below.
+after adding the shared preferences the state of the app is saved after quiting and reopening the app as shown below.
      <img src="/Pictures/Shared preferences 2.jpg"
      alt=""
      style="float: left; margin-right: 10px;" />